To do whatever job necessary to make good journalism thrive online – and still get paid for it.

 - Newsroom trainer on social, digital and mobile tools and strategy

 Digital First Media, Managing Editor, January 2014 to present.
 Management of staff and workflow of Project Thunderdome’s national news, features, sports and social media teams.
 This includes editing and planning daily and enterprise project workflow; establishing newsroom strategy; coordinating with sales and ventures funding staff at Digital First Media; maintaining media partnerships; working with product developers on internal products and whatever else they throw my way.

-Digital First Media, Interactives Director, August 2012 to present.
-I oversee the national curation, data and video efforts for Project Thunderdome, the national media entity working in conjunction with the 75 daily newspapers of Journal Register Co. and Media News Group.
-I work on digital projects across our properties, coordinate content and product partnerships and dabble in product development as it relates to my team.
+Digital First Media, Interactives Director, August 2012 to January 2014.
+Managed the nine-person national social media, data and video teams for Project Thunderdome, the national media and innovation hub working in conjunction with the 75 daily newspapers of Digital First Media.
+I worked on digital projects across our properties, coordinated content and product partnerships and dabbled in product development as it related to my team’s projects.

 Adjunct Faculty Member, Georgetown University, May 2011 to present.
 Co-teaching Social Media for Reporters (Summer 2011, Summer 2013) and Entrepreneurial Journalism (Fall 2011, Spring 2013).

 Huffington Post Politics, Social News Editor, April 2011 to February 2012.
 In addition to running HuffPost Politics’ branded social accounts, I was responsible for working with reporters and editors in the D.C. bureau to bring social elements into everyday stories, news projects and live news events.
 I also had a role in training staff on social media tools, developing new products and running the day-to-day operations of OfftheBus, our citizen journalism program.